MarriageSolution.in: Reliable Legal Partner

 Introduction of BNS Section 279

-BNS Section 279 focuses on protecting public water sources like springs and reservoirs.
-It penalizes anyone who intentionally contaminates or pollutes these water bodies, making them less fit for their ordinary use.
-This law ensures the safety and cleanliness of shared resources for public health and well-being.
+279 BNS of the Bharatiya Nyaya Sanhita, 2023, focuses on protecting public water resources such as springs, wells, and reservoirs.
+It penalizes anyone who intentionally contaminates or pollutes these shared water bodies, making them unfit for their ordinary uses like drinking, bathing, or irrigation.

 The Bharatiya Nyaya Sanhita (BNS) Section 279 replaces the old Indian Penal Code (IPC) Section 277.